MexiMoo/MexiOS/README.md

 # MexiOS

-My own spin on a linux desktop system
-Based on Arch linux and KDE Plasma
+My own spin on a linux desktop system based on Arch linux and KDE Plasma

 # Wiki is comming soon